ManishLakhara/learning/readme.md

+# Git Repo For learning

-# This is new git repo. solely created for learning
+This repo is for learning purposes only

+- Isn't Cool
+- Yeah! it is